tryolabs/django-kitsune/README.rst

 Description
 ***********

-A Django Admin app to perform host checks.
+A Django Admin app to perform host server monitoring.
 A control panel will be added to the Admin in order to configure hosts, checks and monitor check results.

 Screenshots: